 LOS ANGELES--(BUSINESS WIRE)--

 8minute Solar Energy ("8minute") is the largest privately-held developer of solar PV and storage projects in the United States.
-Founded a decade ago by President and CEO Tom Buttgenbach, 8minute has over 15 GW of solar and storage under development in California, the Southwest, Texas, and the Southeast, with more than 1.5 GW of solar power plants now in operation.
-The company has also developed the largest solar plant in the nation, the 800 MW Mount Signal solar farm in California.
-8minute has one of the best development teams in the industry with a track record of delivering above-market profitability and strong financial returns on utility-scale solar and storage projects.
+Founded in 2009 by President and CEO Dr. Tom Buttgenbach, 8minute has over 18 GW of solar and storage projects under development, with 2 GW in operation in 2020.
+The company holds many industry records, including the development of the largest solar plant in the nation, the first operational solar plant in the US to beat fossil fuel prices, as well as the Eland Solar Energy & Storage Center, the lowest cost PPA for a new generation of fully dispatchable solar-plus-storage baseload power plants.
+8minute is a solar industry leader in technology, engineering, and development innovations—with a team that has a track record of delivering above-market profitability and strong financial returns on utility-scale solar and storage projects.
 For more information, please visit www.8minute.com.